 We like companies that can build or sustain a winning position over an extended timeframe based on some combination of unique market position, access to inputs, specialized expertise or intellectual property or other barriers to entry.

 A key consideration is for the company to have a talented management team that is willing to stay on and that can convince us of their ability to turn a well-conceived plan into reality.
-We also need to feel that management has the ability to grow as the business develops.
+We also need to feel that the management team has the ability to grow as the business develops.
 We look for relevant experience and a track record of success.
 A key factor is that management’s assessment of the business and its potential, while ambitious, is realistic and that they have action-oriented plans for how to realize their objectives within a reasonable time frame.
 This requires the ability to set priorities and a commitment and passion to overcome the inevitable obstacles that arise on the way to building a successful business.

 The preferred size of our investment is $10-50 million per transaction, but we will invest outside this range when appropriate, particularly in early stage companies when initial capital needs may be limited.
 If possible, we try to “stage” our investments in tranches tied to specific milestones.
 Since we put a substantial amount of time and energy into each investment, we also want to participate meaningfully in its success.
 We thus will expect to hold a meaningful position in the companies in which we invest.
 We typically seek majority ownership positions but can settle for less if the circumstances are right.
 In any case, we expect to be the lead investor in our deals.